 A subsidence risk assessment has been undertaken to identify the risks associated with subsidence at the Narrabri Mine.
 It builds on previous risk assessments completed for LW 101 to LW 110 and Panels 201 to 202 and is presented as Appendix I to EP 203-206.
-The updated risk assessment for LW 203 to LW 206 identified one high-risk item (i.e. Mayfield GG1) above LW 205.
-All other risks within the Extraction Plan Area have been assessed as low to moderate.
+The updated risk assessment for LW 203 to LW 206 assessed all risks identified within the Extraction Plan Area as either low or moderate.